nihar-max/facebook-friend-recommendation/README.md

 ## 3. Exploratory Data Analysis (Part 1) Basic Stats and Graph Visulaization
 ### Basic Overviw:
-            --if not os.path.isfile('data/after_eda/train_woheader.csv'):   # If this file is not present then do this below steps traincsv = pd.read_csv("data/tran.csv")
+              if not os.path.isfile('data/after_eda/train_woheader.csv'):   # If this file is not present then do this below steps traincsv = pd.read_csv("data/tran.csv")
                     print(traincsv[traincsv.isna().any(1)])
                     print(traincsv.info())